Unpacking the Buzz in the Famous Blue and Silver Can

 The Definitive Answer: Caffeine Content in Red Bull

 Let's get straight to the point.
-The amount of caffeine in Red Bull is standardized and consistent, but it depends entirely on the size of the can you're drinking.
+The amount of Red Bull caffeine is standardized and consistent, but it depends entirely on the size of the can you're drinking.
 Here is the official breakdown:

 Red Bull Caffeine Content by Can Size